MESHFLOW_MOCK=1 python3 hands_on/19_yaml_workflows.pyBy the end of this lesson, you should be able to:

 YAML workflow files should be stored in version control.
 Treat them like infrastructure configuration:

-trace which version of the workflow produced a given output.
+version field in the YAML must be incremented on every change.trace which version of the workflow produced a given output.

 In GitOps terms: the Git repository is the source of truth for workflow definitions.
 Deployment updates the running application's node_registry and loads the new YAML version.